gantrior/tomas-panik-blog/content/en/posts/custom-gpt-github/index.md

 A little bit faster now.

 # Conclusion
 We have built GPT that could help us doing code reviews more efficiently.
-Custom GPT's shows us great potential, so lets see what we can build with it next.
-I will follow with other ideas with upcoming blog posts.
+Custom GPTs shows us great potential, so let's see what we can build with it next.
+Keep an eye out on my upcoming blog posts as I will share more ideas of custom GPTs.